-Then get your helper to measure from the crease of your wrist to the floor, while you are standing relaxed in your usual golf stance at set up.
-You can then input this measurement into this dynamic online calculator which will give you the length of the club which you need.
+Then get your helper to measure from the crease of your wrist to the floor while you are standing relaxed in your usual golf stance at set up.
+You can then input your wrist to floor measurements into this dynamic online calculator, giving you the length of the club you need.

 One word of warning here.
-If you tailor your clubs or if you order a set of clubs at a different length from those which you have been using, the clubs will be affected in other ways.
+If you tailor your clubs or order a set of clubs at different lengths from those you have been using, the clubs will be affected in other ways.

 The feel of the clubs and the flex on the shaft will be different.
 A longer shaft length will increase the weight of the club.
-If you change the shaft of a club, then it will also alter the flex, making it softer.
+If you change a club’s shaft, it will also alter the flex, making it softer.
 Conversely, if you shorten the shaft, then the flex will be stiffer.
-If you are choosing a new set of clubs in a longer or shorter version, you might consider changing the flex you usually use to compensate.
+If you choose a new set of clubs in a longer or shorter version, you might consider changing the shaft flex you usually use to compensate.

-If a putter is too long, you will compensate by standing too far back from the ball, and that will spoil your eye contact.
-It is also probable that you will push your elbows to your side and this will mean you will not be able to make the natural pendulum move which good putting entails.
-If your putter is too short, then you will get too close to the ball, and this can mean the heel of your putter lifts off the ground and you will not hit the ball well.
+If a putter is too long, you will compensate by standing too far back from the ball, which will spoil your eye contact.
+It is also probable that you will push your elbows to your side, and this will mean you will not be able to make the natural pendulum move which good putting entails.
+If your putter is too short, you will get too close to the ball, and this can mean the heel of your putter lifts off the ground, and you will not hit the ball well.

 Golf technology and why clubs have got longer

-If you have been shopping for clubs, you may have noticed that there is a lot of variation in club lengths (and other specifications as well, but that is for other articles).
+If you have been shopping for clubs, you may have noticed a lot of variation in club lengths (and other specifications as well, but that is for other articles).
 This variation has advantages, it gives us all lots of choice, but it can also be a bit confusing.

 There is another issue when we are talking about club length.
 Modern golf technology has meant that clubs have got longer over the past few years.

 There has been a significant change.
 In the late 1970s, the standard length for a man’s driver was 43 inches, and a 3 iron was thirty-eight and a half inches.
 The driver is now usually forty-five inches for a man, and even women’s drivers are far longer than men’s drivers were back in the 1970s.
 So why has this happened?
-It is mainly about distance, the longer a club is the further you can hit a shot.
-This idea is the theory at least, of course, there is a price to pay for this distance, and that price is it is harder to hit the ball.
+It is mainly about distance.
+The longer a club is, the further you can hit a shot.
+This idea is the theory, at least.
+Of course, there is a price to pay for this distance, and that price is harder to hit the ball.
 And if you mis-hit the shot, it is not going anywhere you want.

 Lie angle and why it matters

 Another factor to consider with your irons is the lie angle.
 The lie angle is the angle between the shaft and the ground as measured when you are in a normal playing position with the sole of the club on the ground.
-These lie angles vary from club to club and from manufacturer to manufacturer, lie angles are about fifty-three to fifty-six degrees in drivers, about sixty-five degrees in the short irons and over seventy degrees in a putter; which is best for you will be partially dependent upon your height and the relative length of your arms.
-What you are looking for is a club which when you hold naturally has its sole flush to the ground.
-If you find you have to change your posture to make this happen, then adjusting the lie angle of your club may help.
+These lie angles vary from club to club and from manufacturer to manufacturer, lie angles are about fifty-three to fifty-six degrees in drivers, about sixty-five degrees in the short irons, and over seventy degrees in a putter; which is best for you will be partially dependent upon your height and the relative length of your arms.
+What you are looking for is a club that has its sole flush to the ground when you hold naturally.
+If you find you have to change your posture to make, this happen, adjusting your club’s lie angle may help.

 Why does lie angle matter?
 You may be asking.
 It affects the accuracy of your golf shots.
 Working out what angle is best for you is complicated as it depends on many factors and how they interact with each other.
-Your swing action, your stance, your height and body shape and your skill level will all come into the equation.
-As it is so complicated a session with a professional club fitter may be the best way forward.
-Club fitting is a highly skilled activity where a fitter will match your golf clubs to both your physical attributes and your style and skills.
-There are three choices with lie angles, the standard which your clubs come with, a flat lie angle, which is lower than the standard (this is sometimes just called flatter) or an upright lie angle.
-The lie angle is vital in all clubs, but it is crucial in the irons in your golf set, this is because the club has a higher loft on the clubhead so if the lie is out the effect is more significant.
+Your swing action, stance, height and body shape, and skill level will all come into the equation.
+As it is so complicated, a session with a professional club fitter may be the best way forward.
+Club fitting is a highly skilled activity where a fitter will match your golf clubs to your physical attributes, style, and skills.
+There are three choices with lie angles, the standard your clubs come with, a flat lie angle, which is lower than the standard (this is sometimes just called flatter), or an upright lie angle.
+The lie angle is vital in all clubs, but it is crucial in the irons in your golf set.
+This is because the club has a higher loft on the clubhead, so the effect is more significant if the lie is out.
 A good club fitter can usually adjust the lie angle by altering the hosel on the iron.
-To find out more about lie angles, check out this site with its excellent graphics
+To find out more about lie angles, check out this site with its excellent graphics.

 Check out this latest innovation

 One beneficial change has been the increasing number of golf manufacturers who offer clubs in varying shaft lengths.
-Wilson’s ‘custom fit in a box’ system has been a leader here; this provides not just different shaft lengths but also different lofts, flexes and grip sizes.
+Wilson’s ‘custom fit in a box’ system has been a leader here; this provides different shaft lengths and different lofts, flexes, and grip size.

-To sum up, it is quite likely that your golf clubs are too long, so start by checking out our height chart to identify the issue
+To sum up, it is quite likely that your golf clubs are too long, so start by checking our height chart to identify the issue.

-Go to a club fitter to get the right length of shaft for you and to ensure your clubs, especially your irons, have the correct lie angle for you.
+Go to a club fitter to get the right shaft length for you and ensure your clubs, especially your irons, have the correct lie angle for you.

-When you are still learning the game of golf, or if you are continuing to improve then expect to change your clubs as your handicap drops.
-You may not be ready for a longer driver at the moment, but in a year’s time, things may be very different.
+When you are still learning the game of golf or continuing to improve, then expect to change your clubs as your handicap drops.
+You may not be ready for a longer driver at the moment, but in a year, things may be very different.